FgForrest/evitaDB/documentation/user/en/query/requirements/fetching.md

 the parent entities in the required width.
 The [`attributeContent`](#attribute-content) inside the `entityFetch` allows you to access the attributes of the parent entities, etc.

-To fetch n entity with basic hierarchy information, use the following query:
+To fetch an entity with basic hierarchy information, use the following query:

 <SourceCodeTabs requires="evita_functional_tests/src/test/resources/META-INF/documentation/evitaql-init.java" langSpecificTabOnly>
 [Getting localized name of the brand](/documentation/user/en/query/requirements/examples/fetching/hierarchyContent.evitaql)